 We currently have the following open positions:

-- Cat Socializing - available shifts are: Mondays between 11AM and 3PM, Tuesdays between 11AM and 4PM, Wednesdays betweeen 1PM and 3PM, Thursdays between 11AM and 3PM, Fridays between 11AM and 3PM.
-Currently our Saturday and Sunday shifts are full.
+- Cat Socializing - available shifts are: Mondays between 12PM and 3PM, Wednesdays between 1PM and 5PM, Thursdays between 11AM and 5PM, Fridays between 11AM and 3PM.
+Currently our Tuesday, Saturday and Sunday shifts are full.
 Shifts are between one to two hours long weekly.
 You must commit to a shift before being accepting into the volunteer program.

 - Morning cleaning for the dogs or the cats - 8:00AM to 10:00AM with weekly commitment.
 Saturdays and Sundays are currently full for this position.
 Monday, Tuesday, Wednesday, Thursday and Friday mornings are available.

 - Pet Thearpy